-Prevention Educator and OurMusicMyBody Campaign Coordinator
+Senior Prevention Educator and Our Music My Body Campaign Coordinator

-When she is not teaching, Maggie is the Campaign Coordinator of the OurMusicMyBody (OMMB) campaign.
-OMMB is a collaboration between Resilience and Between Friends that focuses on ending sexual violence in the music community.
-Maggie works as both volunteer coordinator and training facilitator.
-She has had the pleasure of educating the staff of several Chicago music venues, festivals, bars and restaurants on crafting a culture of accountability that prioritizes bystander intervention to end harm.
+When she is not teaching, Maggie is the Campaign Coordinator of the Our Music My Body (OMMB) campaign.
+First developed in partnership with Between Friends, OMMB focuses on ending sexual violence in the music community in an effort to create safer spaces for young people and adults.
+Maggie has had the pleasure of educating the staff of several Chicago music venues, festivals, bars and restaurants on crafting a culture of consent that prioritizes bystander intervention to end harm.

 Prior to joining Resilience, Maggie spent nearly a decade volunteering in support of survivors of sexual violence and domestic violence.
 She holds a BFA in photography and a BA in journalism from Indiana University as well as a Master of Social Work from UIC’s Jane Addams College of Social Work.
 Maggie is both a 40-hour certified Domestic Violence Survivor Advocate and a 60-hour certified Sexual Assault Survivor Advocate.